Shaj95/Guitar-Teaching-App/README.md

 Furthermore, there are hundreds of thousands of people across the world that have had a fleeting thought of wanting to learn the guitar but do not have access to a good teacher that is convenient and not costly either.
 At the end of the day this app gives me a potential revenue stream as well.

+NOTE: Upon downloading the project folder, refer to the pdf file for full development documentation

 # How To Run

 Download the project on to your computer.
 Open the folder in Android Studio.